-In his two years as an assistant at Oregon, Williams has helped guide the Ducks to two NCAA Championship appearances as well as six total tournament titles.
+In his three years as an assistant at Oregon, Williams has helped guide the Ducks to three NCAA Championship appearances as well as eight total tournament titles.

 In his first season with the Ducks, Williams helped pilot the squad to a title at the Desert Intercollegiate.
 He oversaw seven top-five finishes on the season, including a second-place finish at NCAA Regionals.
 The Ducks qualified for the NCAA Championships for the first time since 2012, and finished the championships tied for 14th overall.